 User Story:

 Tom planned vacation with his friends, and they are in the Bhutan airport.
 One of Tom’s friend, Harry who is part of travel had to drop out of the vacation at the last minute.
 Harry felt devastated as he called Tom to break the news.
-To lighten up Harry’s mood and ensure she didn’t feel left out, Tom came up with an idea of sharing vacation experience with Harry daily.
+To lighten up Harry’s mood and ensure he didn’t feel left out, Tom came up with an idea of sharing vacation experience with Harry daily.
 Tom knew it wasn’t the same as having Harry there in person, but he determined to make Harry feel like a part of the trip, even from afar.
-As Tom and his rest of the friends are at the observatory deck of the airport, decided to share his experience from day-0 (flights land off - takeoff, airport ambience, picturesque mountains in the backdrop etc.,) to Harry.
+As Tom and rest of the friends are at the observatory deck of the airport, he decided to share his experience from day-0 (flights land off - takeoff, airport ambience, picturesque mountains in the backdrop etc.,) to Harry.
 Tom extends his hand holding his communication device in landscape mode towards the flight landing and takeoff with beautiful mountain view at the background.
-Harry can now view and listen to the airport observatory deck scene clearly which brought a smile on Harry’s face, as she feels she is part of the scene.
+Harry can now view and listen to the airport observatory deck scene clearly which brought a smile on Harry’s face, as he feels he is part of the scene.
 As Tom and rest of their friends embarked on their vacation, he stayed true to his promise by giving virtual tour of day’s highlights to Harry.